-- (d) Compliance With Laws And Regulations - (i) Reviewing the effectiveness of the system for monitoring compliance with laws and regulations (including insider reporting) and the results of management's investigation and follow-up (including disciplinary action) of any fraudulent acts or non-compliance. - (ii) Obtaining regular updates from management and the Company's legal counsel regarding compliance matters. - (iii) Being satisfied that all regulatory compliance matters have been considered in the preparation of the financial statements. - (iv) Reviewing the findings of any examinations by regulatory agencies. - (e) Compliance With The Company's Code Of Business Ethics - (i) Ensuring that the Company's Code of Business Ethics is in writing and that arrangements are made for all employees to be aware of its contents. - (ii) Evaluating whether management is setting the appropriate "tone at the top" by communicating the importance of the Code of Business Ethics and the guidelines for acceptable behavior. - (iii) Reviewing the process for monitoring compliance with the Company's Code of Business Ethics. - (iv) Obtaining regular updates from management regarding compliance and reviewing any issues of non-compliance. - (f) Reporting Responsibilities - (i) Regularly updating the Board about Committee activities and making appropriate recommendations. - (ii) Ensuring the Board is aware of matters that may significantly impact the financial condition or affairs of the business. - (iii) Reviewing and updating these terms of reference and recommending any amendments to the Compensation and Corporate Governance Committee. - (iv) Evaluating the Committee's own performance on a regular basis.
+(d) Compliance With Laws And Regulations

+- (i) Reviewing the effectiveness of the system for monitoring compliance with laws and regulations (including insider reporting) and the results of management's investigation and follow-up (including disciplinary action) of any fraudulent acts or non-compliance. - (ii) Obtaining regular updates from management and the Company's legal counsel regarding compliance matters. - (iii) Being satisfied that all regulatory compliance matters have been considered in the preparation of the financial statements. - (iv) Reviewing the findings of any examinations by regulatory agencies. - (e) Compliance With The Company's Code Of Business Ethics - (i) Ensuring that the Company's Code of Business Ethics is in writing and that arrangements are made for all employees to be aware of its contents.

+- (ii) Evaluating whether management is setting the appropriate "tone at the top" by communicating the importance of the Code of Business Ethics and the guidelines for acceptable behavior. - (iii) Reviewing the process for monitoring compliance with the Company's Code of Business Ethics. - (iv) Obtaining regular updates from management regarding compliance and reviewing any issues of non-compliance.

+(f) Reporting Responsibilities

+- (i) Regularly updating the Board about Committee activities and making appropriate recommendations. - (ii) Ensuring the Board is aware of matters that may significantly impact the financial condition or affairs of the business. - (iii) Reviewing and updating these terms of reference and recommending any amendments to the Compensation and Corporate Governance Committee. - (iv) Evaluating the Committee's own performance on a regular basis. - (g) Environmental, Social and Governance ("ESG") Matters - (v) At least annually, reviewing with management the type and presentation of the Company's key ESG disclosures and the adequacy and effectiveness of applicable internal controls relating to such disclosures. - (vi) Overseeing key finance-related initiatives related to ESG.